 The Cartoon Museum is located near Oxford Street and offers a good selection of different types of comics and cartoons from a different era.
 It is an excellent place to visit to get away from the busy shopping street.
-The museum moved to new premises in May 2019.

 The works in the museum are from the 18th century to the present.
 The museum aims to preserve British cartoon and comic history as well as to bring forward new artists.
 There are over 6000 original cartoons and comics in the collection.
 The works present many topics, for example, politics and there are caricatures about people in the public eye.
 The collection also contains excerpts from many well-known comics including Watchmen, Billy the Kid and the Thunderbirds.